 The underlying factors that contribute to women’s and girls’ marginalization – including lack of access to quality health services and education, persistent poverty, gender and socioeconomic inequality, child marriage, adolescent pregnancy, and failure to protect human rights and empower women and girls – must also be addressed.

-These issues are likely to be exacerbated due to COVID-19, as health systems struggle to cope with the pandemic and as sexual and reproductive health services are potentially sidelined.
-UNFPA estimates that COVID-19 could result in an additional 13 million child marriages taking place that otherwise would not have occurred between 2020 and 2030.
-And if significant disruptions to family planning services are seen for an average of six months, the world could see 47 million women in 114 low- and middle-income countries being unable to use modern contraceptives.
-All of these issues could affect the incidence of obstetric fistula.
+These issues are likely to be exacerbated due to COVID-19, as health systems struggled to cope during the early phase of the pandemic and access to essential health services including sexual and reproductive health services was disrupted, coupled by the restrictions to movement implemented in many countries.
+UNFPA estimates that COVID-19 could result in an additional 13 million child marriages that otherwise would not have taken place between 2020 and 2030.
+UNFPA also found that COVID-19-related disruption of contraceptive use resulted in 1.4 million unintended pregnancies among 12 million women in 115 low- and middle-income countries in 2020, and the pandemic isn’t over.
+Such issues could affect the incidence of obstetric fistula.

-In 2003, UNFPA and its partners launched the global Campaign to End Fistula, which is now active in more than 55 countries, working to prevent and treat fistula, and to rehabilitate fistula survivors.
-To date, UNFPA, as the leader of the global Campaign, has directly supported more than 113,000 surgical repairs for women and girls, and partner agencies have supported thousands more.
+In 2003, UNFPA and its partners launched the global Campaign to End Fistula, now active in more than 55 countries, working to prevent and treat fistula and to rehabilitate fistula survivors.
+To date, UNFPA, as the leader of the global Campaign, has directly supported more than 129,000 surgical repairs for women and girls, and partner agencies have supported thousands more.
 These treatments help to restore survivors' health and hope, empowering them to reclaim their lives and dignity.

-Thousands of women and girls have also received reintegration services, including skills training and small grants to start businesses, with support from the Maternal and Newborn Health Thematic Fund.
+Thousands of women and girls have also received reintegration services, including psychological support, skills training and small grants to start businesses with support from the Maternal and Newborn Health Thematic Fund.
 UNFPA has also supported the training of thousands of health workers, including surgeons, midwives, nurses and community health workers.
-These health professionals all play a crucial role in treating fistula, preventing its occurrence in the first place, and identifying survivors and referring them to care.
+These health professionals all play a crucial role in treating fistula, preventing its occurrence, identifying survivors and referring them to care.